|Course Length:||Typically 5 Years Part-Time|

 English Language Requirements

-Overseas applicants will be considered on an individual basis and will be expected to demonstrate English language proficiency to a minimum standard of IELTS 7.0 or equivalent.
+Overseas applicants will be considered on an individual basis and will be expected to demonstrate English language proficiency to a minimum standard of IELTS 7.0 or equivalent at the point of application.
 Please note, however, that as this is a part-time research degree it is subject to certain visa restrictions.
 Please contact the International Office to check whether the University can sponsor your visa for part-time study.

 What are my career prospects?